Emil Leon Post: Life

 Post was born in Augustów, Suwałki Governorate, Congress Poland, Russian Empire (now Poland) into a Polish-Jewish family that immigrated to New York City in May 1904.
 His parents were Arnold and Pearl Post.

 Post had been interested in astronomy, but at the age of twelve lost his left arm in a car accident.
 This loss was a significant obstacle to being a professional astronomer, leading to his decision to pursue mathematics rather than astronomy.

-Post attended the Townsend Harris High School and continued on to graduate from City College of New York in 1917 with a B.S. in Mathematics.
+Post attended the Townsend Harris High School and continued on to graduate from City College of New York in 1917 with a B.S. in mathematics.

 After completing his Ph.D. in mathematics in 1920 at Columbia University, supervised by Cassius Jackson Keyser, he did a post-doctorate at Princeton University in the 1920–1921 academic year.
 Post then became a high school mathematics teacher in New York City.

-Post married Gertrude Singer in 1929, with whom he had a daughter, Phyllis Post Goodman (1932–1995).
+Post married Gertrude Singer (1900–1956) in 1929, with whom he had a daughter, Phyllis Post Goodman (1932–1995).
 Post spent at most three hours a day on research on the advice of his doctor in order to avoid manic attacks, which he had been experiencing since his year at Princeton.

 In 1936, he was appointed to the mathematics department at the City College of New York.
-He died in 1954 of a heart attack following electroshock treatment for depression; he was 57.
+He died in April 1954 of a heart attack following electroshock treatment for depression.

 Early work

 In his doctoral thesis, later shortened and published as "Introduction to a General Theory of Elementary Propositions" (1921), Post proved, among other things, that the propositional calculus of Principia Mathematica was complete: all tautologies are theorems, given the Principia axioms and the rules of substitution and modus ponens.
-Post also devised truth tables independently of Ludwig Wittgenstein and C. S. Peirce and put them to good mathematical use.
+Post also devised truth tables independently of C. S. Peirce and Ludwig Wittgenstein and put them to good mathematical use.
 Jean van Heijenoort's well-known source book on mathematical logic (1966) reprinted Post's classic 1921 article setting out these results.

 While at Princeton, Post came very close to discovering the incompleteness of Principia Mathematica, which Kurt Gödel proved in 1931.
 Post initially failed to publish his ideas as he believed he needed a 'complete analysis' for them to be accepted.
 As Post said in a postcard to Gödel in 1938: